Rope solo climbing

 Silent Partner, a self-belay device used for rope solo climbing.

-Rope-solo climbing or rope-soloing (or self-belaying) is a form of solo climbing (i.e. performed alone without a climbing partner), but however, unlike free solo climbing, which is also performed alone and with no climbing protection whatsoever, the rope-solo climber uses a mechanical self-belay device and rope system, which enables them to use the standard climbing protection to protect themselves in the event of a fall.
+Rope-solo climbing or rope-soloing (or self-belaying) is a form of solo climbing (i.e. performed alone without a climbing partner), but unlike free solo climbing, which is also performed alone and with no climbing protection whatsoever, the rope-solo climber uses a mechanical self-belay device and rope system, which enables them to use the standard climbing protection to protect themselves in the event of a fall.

 Rope-soloing can be performed as free climbing in a traditional climbing or a sport climbing format.
 It can also be performed as aid climbing, and a modified version can be performed as top rope soloing.
 Due to the complexity of the self-belay system, and the greater workloads, it is still considered a hazardous technique.

-Versions of rope-solo climbing have been used by solo alpine climbers, including by French alpinist Catherine Destivelle, and Italian alpinist Walter Bonatti.
-Rope-solo climbing techniques have also been used on big wall climbing routes by climbers such as German Alexander Huber and British climber Pete Whittaker.
+Versions of rope-solo climbing have been used by solo alpine climbers for decades, including by French alpinist Catherine Destivelle and Italian alpinist Walter Bonatti.
+Rope-solo climbing techniques have also been used on big wall climbing routes by rock climbers such as German Alexander Huber and British climber Pete Whittaker.